hummingbird-project/hummingbird-examples/upload-async/README.md

 ## Routes

 - POST /upload: Uploads bytes.
-If the `File-Name` header is set, then that stringn will be used as the file name, otherwise a UUID will be used instead
+If the `File-Name` header is set, then that string will be used as the file name, otherwise a UUID will be used instead

 This example comes with a [PAW](https://paw.cloud/) file you can use.